rasteiner/kirby-simplemde/README.md

 Put the `kirby-simplemde-master` folder into your `site/fields` folder and rename it to `simplemde`.

-You can then replace your `textarea` fields to `simplemde` like that:
+You can then replace your `textarea` fields with `simplemde` like that:

 ```